 All applicants must audition live in New York, at one of our Regional Auditions, or by submitting an audition video using

 Acceptd.
-We strongly encourage everyone who can to attend the live auditions, but we understand that not everyone is able to travel to New York City (or other location) to audition.
-You must indicate your desired audition method on your online application form.
-Note: If you are a vocalist living in North America, you are required to audition live.
+We strongly encourage everyone to attend the live auditions, but we understand that not everyone is able to travel to New York or regionally to audition.
+Applicants must indicate their desired audition method on their Common Application.

 The audition is the primary evaluation tool for both acceptance to the BFA program and scholarship consideration.
 New School Jazz scholarships, all merit-based, are awarded at the time of admission and included in the letter of acceptance.

 Live auditions take place on campus at The New School in February, March, and April for fall semester admission and in November for spring semester admission.
 After submitting their application and pending a favorable pre-screen review, applicants will be sent an email to self-schedule their audition, choosing from the available dates and times.
 When selecting the audition date and time, applicants must select the earliest time slot available on the chosen date to ensure that their audition will not have to be moved to fit that day’s schedule.